The Howden Design Technology & Engineering Building

 - Stantec

-The brief asked for a new stand-alone building that would replace the outdated facilities, to house state-of-the-art workshops that would embrace developing thinking in all areas of design, technology and engineering.
+The brief asked for a new stand-alone building that would replace outdated facilities, to house state-of-the-art workshops that would embrace developing thinking in all areas of design, technology and engineering.

 Embodied carbon and designing for circularity